Wild Wild West (Will Smith song)

-"Wild Wild West" is a song by American rapper and actor Will Smith from the 1999 film of the same name, in which he also starred.
+"Wild Wild West" is a song by American rapper and actor Will Smith from the 1999 steampunk Western comedy film Wild Wild West, in which he also starred.
 The song plays during the film's closing credits.
 The single includes parts of the chorus from Kool Moe Dee's song of the same name, and samples Stevie Wonder's 1976 hit song "I Wish".
 Kool Moe Dee re-performed the chorus for the song, and additional guest vocals are provided by Dru Hill.
 The album version of the song is introduced by a brief spoken-word interlude where Smith asks his infant son Jaden what song he should play next, interpreting Jaden's repeated non-verbal response as "Wild Wild West".

 "Wild Wild West" was released on May 11, 1999, as a single from the film's soundtrack and as the lead single from Smith's second studio album, Willennium (1999).
 The song became a number-one hit on the US Billboard Hot 100, and its extended music video, directed by Paul Hunter, features Wonder and several other celebrities as guest stars.
 The song was nominated for Best Rap Solo Performance at the 42nd Annual Grammy Awards in 2000.

 Music video

 Directed by Paul Hunter, the music video includes several dialog sequences featuring Smith, Kool Moe Dee, Dru Hill, and a guest appearance by Stevie Wonder, intercut with clips from the film, featuring the film's characters.
 Salma Hayek also appears as her character Rita Escobar in the video's dialog sequences, as does an actor resembling Kenneth Branagh and his character of Dr. Loveless.
 Latin pop star Enrique Iglesias also appeared in the video playing a prince.
 The Fresh Prince of Bel-Air co-star and tap dancer Alfonso Ribeiro appeared in the music video as one of the dancers.
-Other cameos include actor Larenz Tate, Shari Headley, singer/writer/producer Babyface and rapper MC Lyte.
+Other cameos include actor Larenz Tate, Shari Headley, singer/writer/producer Babyface, Sisqó, and rapper MC Lyte.